-Everyone has thought, at least once in their life, to leave everything behind and become freelance: the idea of “becoming and being your own boss” is tempting and fascinating but at the same time it is frightening.
+Everyone has thought, at least once in their life, to leave everything behind and become freelance: the idea of “becoming and being your own boss” is tempting and fascinating, but at the same time, it is frightening.
 Freelancing can be hard and also unpredictable: you must find customers, convince them to hire you, make sure to deliver a product that is of the required standards and, potentially, keep the customer for a long time.
-If being freelance guarantees more flexibility than working for someone, at the same time it requires a specific mindset, an appetite for risk and the awareness that at least at the beginning you will have to work more than normal.
+If being freelance guarantees more flexibility than working for someone, at the same time, it requires a specific mindset, a risk appetite, and the awareness that at least at the beginning, you will have to work more than normal.

 Today, work independently is increasingly coveted and more and more people are choosing this path for the benefits it brings in terms of managing personal life.

-According to Upwork, over 57 million Americans do freelance work today and based on stats collected by Small Business Trends 43% of the working US population will turn to freelance work over the next five years.
+According to Upwork, over 57 million Americans do freelance work today.
+Based on Small Business Trends stats, 43% of the working US population will turn to freelance work over the next five years.
 According to Forbes, then, 61% of freelancers have declared to have chosen to go independent by choice.
-Despite the risks, 51% of respondents in a survey promoted by Upwork said that they will not go back to a traditional job.
+Despite the risks, 51% of respondents in a survey promoted by Upwork said they would not go back to a traditional job.

-A high percentage of freelancers feel they are less financially stable after leaving traditional work environments, yet they choose to keep freelancing, according to And Co.
+According to And Co, a high percentage of freelancers feel they are less financially stable after leaving traditional work environments, yet they choose to keep freelancing.